Rubus lasiococcus

 Rubus lasiococcus is a North American species of wild blackberry known by the common names roughfruit berry and dwarf bramble.

 Description

 Rubus lasiococcus is a tangling, prostrate shrub with very slender stolons spreading along the ground and rooting where their nodes come in contact with moist substrate, forming a mat.
 Some stems grow erect to bear flowers.
-The leaves are 2.5-6.5 cm wide, each deeply divided into three lobes, or compound into three toothed leaflets, borne on a petiole a few cm long.
+The leaves are 2.5-6.5 cm wide, each deeply divided into three lobes, or compound into three toothed leaflets, borne on a petiole a few centimetres long.

 The inflorescence is a solitary flower or a pair of flowers with five reflexed sepals and five white petals each up to 1 cm long.
 The fruit is a densely hairy red aggregate about 1.3 cm across.